Elections in Manitoba

 What if I am out of town during the election?

-You can apply for absentee voting if you are eligible to vote but can't make it to a voting place on election day or advance voting days.
+You can apply for absentee voting if you are eligible to vote but can't make it to a polling place on election day or advance voting days.
 Before an election, absentee voters should apply to Elections Manitoba.
-Once the returning office is open for an election, absentee voters can apply to the returning office.
+Once the local election office is open for an election, absentee voters can apply to the local election office.

 What if I cannot physically mark my ballot?